viriditas-org/viriditas-org.github.io/index.md

 Viriditas is a joint effort by the Harvard and the Wyss Institute, the MIT Media Lab Space Exploration Initiative, and Ginkgo Bioworks.

+Our speakers include: Paul Wooster (SpaceX), Shannon Rupert (The Mars Society), John Cumbers (SynBioBeta), Tara Karimi (Cemvita Factory), and Luis Campos (University of New Mexico).